“Home Appraisers Slap JPMorgan with FLSA Action”

 Two JPMorgan engineers whose jobs were reclassified as protected under the FLSA in 2008 were denied certification of a collective action in March in the U.S. District Court for the Southern District of New York.
 The engineers are appealing that ruling.

-The plaintiffs in the current matter are represented by Bryan Schwartz Law.
+The plaintiffs in the current matter are represented by Bryan Schwartz Law, P.C.
 Counsel information for JPMorgan was not immediately available.

 The case is Mary Ann Adlao et al. v.
 JPMorgan Chase & Co. et al., case number 10-4508, in the U.S. District Court for the Northern District of California.

 Bryan Schwartz and team are stellar professionals.
 I worked really closely with Renato Flores.
 He was patient and showed a lot of care and rigor in explaining the ins and out to me and the practical advice he shared was outstanding.
 Bryan is well connected…

 Exceptional people, powerful advocates, tough negotiators.
 Bryan Schwartz and senior associate Jane Mackie truly care about fairness and justice.
 Their hard work, attention to detail, and the time and responsiveness they devoted to all my questions let me know in a hundred ways that they…

 I cannot say enough GREAT things about Bryan Schwartz Law, P.C. -- and in particular, former paralegal Devin Stuzin.
 I was recently part of a large class-action settlement -- one the firm tenaciously pursued for a whopping 17 years before getting a record settlement on…